SiGiL-Cpp/cpp-from-the-ground-up/pages/01-data.md

 (0..9999).

-In the same way, if we stack two Bytes together, we don't just double the number of possible values, we multiply them, giving `65,536` possible values.
+In the same way, if we stack two Bytes together, we don't just double the number of possible values, we multiply them, giving `65,536` possible values for 8-bits Bytes.

 We will come back to values encoded over two Bytes a bit later, especially when we look at audio formats.